wso2/docs-mi/en/docs/develop/creating-artifacts/creating-reusable-sequences.md

     <a href="{{base_path}}/assets/img/develop/create-artifacts/create-reusable-sequence/call-sequence.png"><img src="{{base_path}}/assets/img/develop/create-artifacts/create-reusable-sequence/call-sequence.png" alt="Call Sequence" width="30%"></a>

-4. In the **Call Sequence** pane, select the previously-created sequence from the **Referring Sequence** dropdown.
+4. In the **Call Sequence** pane, select the previously created sequence from the **Referring Sequence** dropdown.
 Then the sequence will be linked to the integration.

 ### Design the integration